 As a child raised in Trinidad I was surrounded by the vibrancy and colour of a tropical island.
 The sense of excitement this engendered has stayed with me and is expressed in my Art with its themes of nature and the environment.

-After Art college I moved into 3D design working for world leading Pentagram in London, a career defining start, then on to retail design for fashion brands, Nicole Farhi, French connection and Reiss among others.
-I later worked with International Architects RTKL & Shepard Robson on projects as diverse as The Sanger Centre (where the human genome was plotted) to designing exhibition stands for Unilever.
-In Lisbon I was the senior designer at Broadway Malyan, winning awards for best workspace design for both BP and Roche Headquarters and MIPIM best commercial centre for Forum Coimbra in Portugal.
+After Art college I moved from fine art to design, working for world leading design company Pentagram in London; later moving to retail design for fashion brands, Nicole Farhi, French connection and Reiss among others.
+I have worked with International Architects RTKL & Shepard Robson on projects as diverse as The Sanger Centre (where the human genome was plotted) to designing exhibition stands for Unilever.
+In Lisbon I was the senior designer at Broadway Malyan, working with teams winning awards for best workspace design for both BP and Roche Headquarters and MIPIM best commercial centre for Forum Coimbra in Portugal.